6 Amazing Camino Coastal Trails

-Waves of the sea of Vigo, have you seen my loved one? wondered Martin Codax, a famous medieval troubadour in the 13th century.
-6 Amazing Coastal Trails, if, like a Galician medieval troubadour, the sea if your muse; these are 6 amazing coastal trails to inspire your next walking trip:
+Waves of the sea of Vigo, have you seen my loved one?
+Wondered Martin Codax, a famous medieval troubadour in the 13th century.
+If, like a medieval Galician troubadour, the sea is your muse; these are 6 Amazing Camino Coastal Trails to inspire your next walking trip:

 1 – Portuguese Coastal Camino

 This is a scenic coastal alternative to the classic Camino Portuguese route.
 Pilgrims on the Portuguese Coastal Camino start their journey in picturesque and vibrant Porto and walk along the Atlantic Ocean, stopping in pretty seaside towns and villages on the undiscovered North coast of Portugal, such as Viana do Castelo, Vila Praia de Ancora and Caminha.

 More details: Portuguese Coastal Camino

 2 – Camino to Fisterra Coastal trail

 Camino pilgrims traditionally continued their journey after Santiago to reach the Atlantic Coast at Cape Fisterra, believed to be the edge of the known world.
 This land has fascinating legends, mystery, wild landscapes, and spectacular beaches.

 Many believe this Camino route pre-dates Christianity and the medieval pilgrimage to Santiago.
 From Cape Fisterra to the tiny fishing village of Muxia, the ocean will be a magnificent travel companion.

 More details: Camino de Fisterra

 4 – Camino del Norte Coastal

 Pilgrims on the Camino del Norte, the Northern Camino, start their epic journey from elegant San Sebastian in the Basque Country.
 This formidable route takes all the Northern coast of ‘Green Spain’ to Ribadeo, in Galicia, where the trail heads inland towards Santiago de Compostela across Galicia’s countryside.
 This is the land of pintxos, so you are in for a treat.
 6 Amazing Coastal Trails

 More details: Camino del Norte